-2) After completing at least eight courses towards your degree (except for candidates in Sustainability who need to complete at least six courses), and after you have discussed possible thesis topics with your Research Advisor, along with doing any other prework described in the prerequisites section for the Crafting the Thesis Proposal tutorial or course, you can register for the tutorial.
+2) After completing at least eight courses towards your degree (except for candidates in Sustainability who need to complete at least six courses), and after you have discussed possible thesis topics with your Research Advisor, and have submitted the prework required to be able to take the Crafting the Thesis Proposal (CTP) tutorial, you can register for the tutorial.
 Please see the prework requirements for the CTP tutorial by going to the Thesis Website Toolkit and selecting your field.
-You'll need to register for the Crafting the Thesis Proposal course more than a year in advance of your desired graduation date.
+You'll need to register for the Crafting the Thesis Proposal tutorial more than a year in advance of your desired graduation date.

-During the Crafting the Thesis Proposal tutorial or course, your instructor
+During the Crafting the Thesis Proposal tutorial, your CTP instructor

 - Will assist you in formulating your thesis research plans

 - Will help guide you through the process of developing a successful thesis proposal

-After completing the Crafting the Thesis Proposal tutorial or course, your Research Advisor
+After completing the Crafting the Thesis Proposal tutorial, your Research Advisor

 - Will help connect you with a thesis director, once your proposal has been approved